daniel-dipasquale/java-ml/README.md

     - [x] outstanding issues:
         - restarting is buggy, the genome ids aren't reused properly
         - single pole balancing is still outstanding
-        - provide a mechanism for cleaning up innovations that will never happen again in the historical markings container
         - fix adjusted fitness for organisms after evaluation
         - consider handling a full species extinction by restarting the whole process again with a genesis genome
         - among others ...